ebracho/ebracho/_posts/2017-06-15-genetic-sort.md

 ### Implementing the parts

-Let's start a fitness function to determine "how sorted" a string is.
+Let's start with a fitness function to determine "how sorted" a string is.
 This works by counting how many characters in the string are 1 less than that follows it.